Chapter 1

 Pros

-• Is inclusive of all employees regardless of age, sex, sexual orientation, gender identity, or geography, including those outside the U.S
+• Is inclusive of all employees regardless of age, sex, sexual orientation, gender identity, faith, or geography, including those outside the U.S

 • Can cover everything from egg or sperm freezing, IUI, IVF, adoption, donor and gestational carrier services, and more